MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/windowing/windowing-overview.md

 #using namespace winrt;
 #using namespace Microsoft::UI::Xaml;

-// The include- and using-statements below are in addition to the ones you need for WinUI3
+// The include- and using-statements below are in addition to the ones you need for WinUI 3
 // You can add these to your pch.cpp file in order to not have to include them in each xaml.cpp file
 // wghere you need to access windowing APIs.
 #include <winrt/Microsoft.UI.h>